securegns/notes/hybrid-multi-cloud.md

 A cloud could also have ...
 - One account which can manage multiple accounts (ex.
 AWS orginisations)
 - Cross account access (ex.
 Azure guest users)
+- In GCP by default role attached to compute instance, in AWS/Azure its not enabled by default

 ### Apps URL
 AWS  -  orgname.awsapps.com/start